Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-3/README.md

         console.log(`Asynchronous read: ${data.toString()}`);
     });

-    console.log(`something`);
+    console.log(`something console.logged after the calls to write data`);

     ```

+1. In the terminal window, execuet the command `node index.js`

-Use node index.js to execute this file and look at the output of the file.
+1. Look at the output in the console and the order of the printed statements.

+1. Also look at the newly created file.
 You may need to refresh the directory in the editor.